-As with last semester, the primary objective of this course is to engage you in a process that is central to physics: modeling physical phenomena by applying a small set of fundamental principles.
+The primary objective of this course is to engage you in a process that is central to physics: modeling physical phenomena by applying a small set of fundamental principles.
 The modeling process encompasses explaining and predicting physical behaviors; making appropriate approximations and simplifications for complicated physical systems; and communicating results through mathematical and numerical expressions, diagrams and visualizations, graphs, and even "plain English."